 How long is your vacation?
 If your vacation is a weekend getaway or only a few days you may be able to bring even less.
 One time I was only going away for a weekend and knew I wasn’t going in a pool or in a situation to get my hair dirty, so I washed, slightly over moisturized and sealed my hair to avoid bringing extra items along.

 From my experience, here are the best combos you can use to pack your natural hair products, depending on your vacation hair style.

 Protective styles.
 Weaves, braids, twists.
 You may just need shampoo and conditioner.
 The shampoo can clean your hair and the conditioner can mix with water and be used as a leave-in/moisturizer.
 Add a little oil by hand or in the mix if you need to seal.

 Quick protective styles.
 Halo braids, buns, etc. If you’re not going to get it wet or dirty you can skip packing the shampoo.
 The only risk is if something happens and you need to wash your hair you may be forced to buy a full-sized product or take a chance on that hotel stuff.
-Outside of that you just need a moisturizer and maybe some oil (for scalp area).
+Otherwise, you just need a moisturizer and maybe an oil (for scalp area).
 Include gel if you want to keep those edges laid.

 Popular natural hair styles.
-Twistouts, braidouts, wash and go, etc. Again, if you don’t plan on getting your hair dirty that’s up to you if you bring shampoo.
+Twist outs, braid-outs, wash and go, etc. Again, if you don’t plan on getting your hair dirty that’s up to you to bring shampoo.
 Bring extra conditioner and let it double as your leave in/moisturizer.
-To keep hair frizz free and your scalp lubricated you may wish to pack a little oil.
+To keep hair frizz free and your scalp lubricated pack a little oil.
 If you need a hair styler to you could take the conditioner and mix it with gel for hold.

-I’ve found that multipurposing my natural hair products helps me pack lighter.
-It was hard at first until I figured out what are the main items I need to get through a trip.
+Ultimately multi-purposing my natural hair products help me pack lighter.
+It was hard at first until I figured out staple items needed for a trip.